Asia-Pacific Plant Protein Ingredients Market Size and Share

 • April 2021: Bunge Limited has invested USD 45.7 million in Australian Plant Proteins (APP) to double the production of plant protein isolates in the country by March 2022.
 The ingredients manufactured by APP include fava bean isolate powder, yellow lentil isolate powder, and red lentil isolate powder.

-Asia-Pacific Plant Protein Ingredients Market
+Table of Contents for Asia-Pacific Plant Protein Ingredients Industry Report

 1. EXECUTIVE SUMMARY & KEY FINDINGS